heppu/Hand-recognition/README.md

 --------

 **WEBCAM=True**
-If WEBCAM is set to True script will read images from webcam strem.
+If WEBCAM is set to True script will read images from webcam stream.

 **URL=""**
 If WEBCAM is set to False and URL is defined script will get images from url.